Tricyrtis, toad lily: planting, growing, care

 Planting in open ground :

-- Add well-rotted compost or decomposed manure.
+- Add well‑rotted compost or well‑decomposed manure.
 In heavy soil add river sand.
 Mix with original soil.

-- Remove from bucket and position your tricyrtis so that the collar of the plant (the part separating the foliage from the roots) is level with the soil.
-If rootball has no foliage yet, simply ensure its top is level with the soil.
+- Remove from bucket and place your tricyrtis so that the collar of the plant (the part separating foliage from roots) is level with the soil.
+If rootball has no foliage yet, simply ensure its top is at same level as soil.

-- Firm lightly with your fist and form a shallow basin around the plant so it benefits fully from watering.
+- Firm slightly with the fist and form a small basin by hand around the plant so it benefits fully from watering.

-- Mulch to about 5–10 centimetres thick over a 30 cm diameter (dead leaves, flax or hemp fibres, ramial chipped wood…) taking care to leave the collar exposed.
-This will conserve freshness and reduce watering and weed growth, while providing humus.
+- Mulch to about 5 to 10 centimetres thick and approximately 30 cm diameter (dead leaves, pales of flax or hemp, ramial chipped wood…) taking care to leave the collar exposed.
+This will conserve freshness and limit watering and weed growth, while providing humus.

-- Water, even if raining, to ensure soil adheres to the roots.
+- Water, even in case of rain, to ensure soil adheres well to roots.

-Toad lily appreciates consistently moist soils, so ensure regular watering if rainfall is too low.
-For a massed effect, allow 5 young plants per m².
+Toad lily appreciating soils that are always fresh, ensure regular watering if rainfall is too low.
+For a massed effect, allow 5 plants per m².

 Caring for Tricyrtis

 Tricyrtis have few pests.
 Slugs and snails can sometimes attack young foliage in early spring.
-Natural and effective methods exist, for example using iron oxide granules.
+Natural, effective methods exist, for example using iron oxide pellets.

-If leaves brown it is very likely soil is too dry.
+If leaves turn brown it is very likely the soil is too dry.
 Remember to water, especially during growth and flowering (spring to autumn).
-This is particularly true if you grow them in pots.
+This is all the more important if grown in a pot.

-Tricyrtis benefit from a mulch at their base.
-Choose flax or hemp shives, buckwheat husks, RCW (ramial chipped wood) or leaf litter.
-This will help retain moisture and limit growth of unwanted herbs.
-Mulch should be 5 to 10 cm thick over about 30 cm diameter and must not touch plant base to avoid risk of rot.
+Tricyrtis appreciate a mulch at their base.
+Choose flax or hemp chips, buckwheat hulls, BRF (ramial chipped wood) or dead leaves.
+This will help retain good moisture and limit growth of unwanted weeds.
+Mulch should be 5 to 10 cm thick over about 30 cm diameter and should not touch the base of the plant to avoid risk of rot.

-It is a deciduous perennial plant: it disappears completely in winter.
-In open ground, mark its position (for example with a wooden stake) so you do not risk damaging it during early-season tidy-ups.
+They are deciduous perennials: they die back completely in winter.
+In open ground, mark their position (for example with a wooden stake) so you do not risk damaging them during early-season tidy-ups.

-Around March, add compost and renew mulch if necessary.
+Around March, add compost and top up mulch if necessary.

-Toad lily requires no pruning.
-You can cut off spent flower stems but in that case you will not get seeds.
-If any remain in early spring, cut them off at the base.
+The toad lily requires no pruning.
+You can cut off spent flower stems but you will then have no seeds.
+If any remain into early spring, cut them back to their base.

 Propagate Tricyrtis

-Tricyrtis multiply by propagation by cuttings from stems in autumn but clump division in spring remains the simplest and most effective solution.
+tricyrtis are propagated by stem cuttings in autumn but clump division in spring remains simplest and most effective solution.

 Propagation by cuttings

-Propagation by cuttings must be carried out between late spring and summer, when stems have not yet developed buds.
+Propagation by cuttings should be carried out between late spring and summer, when stems have not yet developed their buds.

-- Take stem cuttings about 10 centimetres long.
-Tip of cutting must be cut just above a leaf and lower part left bare.
+- Take stem cuttings about ten centimetres long.
+Cut top of cutting just above a leaf and leave lower part bare.

-- Insert cuttings into light potting compost (mix with sand if necessary) until leaf is level with substrate.
+- Insert cuttings into light potting compost (mix with sand if needed) until leaf is level with substrate.

 - Keep in a cool, bright place, out of direct sunlight.
-Keep compost moist
+Keep potting compost moist

 Clump division

 Unlike some perennials, division of tricyrtis is not obligatory.
-It does, however, produce several young plants for planting elsewhere in garden.
-Carry out in spring, when plant is awakening.
+It does, however, produce several plants to enjoy siting elsewhere in garden.
+Carry out in spring, when plant resumes growth.

 - Choose a well-established, well-developed young plant.

-- With a spade, cut around plant (about 30 cm from centre) then lift plant out.
+- With a spade, cut around plant (about 30 cm from centre) then lift it.

-- Still using spade (well sharpened!), cut plant to obtain several divisions.
-Each division must include roots and at least one bud.
+- Still with a spade (well sharpened!) cut plant into several divisions.
+Each division must have roots and at least one bud.

 - Replant divisions after adding compost.
-For group plantings, space young plants about 30 cm apart, remembering to water and to mulch.
+If planting in groups, space plants about 30 cm apart, remembering to water and mulch.

-Preferring cool, moist soils and dappled light at woodland edge or understorey, the tricyrtis will pair beautifully with many plants that require the same growing conditions.
+Loving cool soils and dappled light at woodland edge or in understorey, the tricyrtis will pair wonderfully with many plants that require the same growing conditions.

-Like jewels, place them preferably at front of borders so you can admire refined architecture of their flowers.
+Like jewels, place them preferably at front of borders to admire the refined architecture of their flowers.

-For a colourful autumn, pair them with late-flowering perennials such as Japanese anemones or shrubs such as Hydrangeas.
+For an autumn rich in colour, pair them with late-flowering perennials such as Japanese anemones or with bushes such as Hydrangeas.

-An example of a combination : Hydrangea arborescens ‘Invincibelle’ and Physocarpus opulifolius ‘Diable d’Or’, Anemone ‘Wild Swan’ and Tricyrtis hirta
+An example of a pairing: Hydrangea arborescens ‘Invincibelle’ and Physocarpus opulifolius ‘Diable d’Or’, Anemone ‘Wild Swan’ and Tricyrtis hirta

-Also choose evergreen foliage and sweet citrus scent of a Mexican orange blossom which will reward you, even after an initial spring flush, with a lovely late-season bloom.
+Choose also the evergreen, softly citrus-scented foliage of a Mexican orange blossom which will reward you, even after an initial spring flush, with a lovely late-season flowering.

-Complete the scene with a few ferns with incomparable form.
+Complete the scene with some ferns with striking form.

-You can also play with foliage using broad, many-coloured leaves of Hostas or those of Heucheras with inimitable hues.
+You can also play with foliage using the large, many-coloured leaves of Hostas or the Heucheras with inimitable hues.

-Another example of a combination : Cyrtomium fortunei var. clivicola (to be replaced by Polystichum setiferum ‘Proliferum’ for harsher climates), Heuchera ‘Amethyst Mist’, Hosta ‘Blue Ivory’ and Tricyrtis hirta ‘Miyazaki’
+Another example of a pairing: Cyrtomium fortunei var. clivicola (to be replaced by Polystichum setiferum ‘Proliferum’ for example in harsher climates), Heuchera ‘Amethyst Mist’, Hosta ‘Blue Ivory’ and Tricyrtis hirta ‘Miyazaki’

-Fine, luminous foliage of a grass such as Hakonechloa will contrast with broader, darker leaves of tricyrtis.
-In mild climates you can also opt for incredible orange foliage of Uncinia rubra.
+The fine, bright foliage of an ornamental grass such as Hakonechloa will contrast with the broader, darker foliage of tricyrtis.
+In mild climates you can also opt for the incredible orange foliage of Uncinia rubra.

-To link the planting, punctuate your border with a few Foxgloves whose tall, elegant flower spikes will bring verticality and rhythm.
+To tie the bed together, punctuate borders with a few Digitales whose tall, elegant flower spikes will add verticality and rhythm.

-The tricyrtis flower only in autumn.
-To keep beds attractive while you wait and dress borders from spring, opt for bulbs such as fritillaries or shade-loving perennials such as Brunnera macrophylla or Claytonia sibirica.
+The tricyrtis only flower in autumn.
+To tide you over and dress borders from spring, choose bulbs such as snake’s-head fritillaries or shade-loving perennials such as Brunnera macrophylla or Claytonia sibirica.

 Did you know?

-If its Latin name is tricyrtis, this perennial is commonly called ‘lis-orchidée’ because its star-shaped flowers resemble those of orchids.
+If its Latin name is tricyrtis, this perennial is commonly called ‘orchid-lily’ because its star-shaped flowers resemble those of orchids.

-The Japanese call it Hototogisu, a name also given to the ‘cuckoo’, the bird whose breast bears markings similar to those of the plant.
-To Anglo‑Saxons it’s the ‘poor man’s orchid’, but tricyrtis has also inherited a rather less flattering name.
-Many call it ‘toad lily’ or ‘frog lily’.
+The Japanese call it Hototogisu, a name also given to the cuckoo, a bird whose breast bears spots similar to those of the plant.
+For Anglo-Saxons it’s ‘poor man’s orchid’, but tricyrtis has also inherited a far less flattering name.
+Many in fact call it ‘toad-lily’ or ‘lily of the toads’.

-Some claim that its tendency to grow in cool, shady soil is the origin of that name, since these are also places where toads like to shelter.
+Some say its tendency to grow in cool soil and shade is the origin of this name, as those are also places where toads like to shelter.

-The Greek origin of the scientific name refers to the swollen nectar pockets at the base of the flowers.
+The Greek origin of the scientific name refers to the swollen nectar sacs at the base of the flowers.
 Some also see there a resemblance to the toad.

-Finally, a legend claims that members of a Philippine tribe, the Tasaday, rubbed their hands with the sap of tricyrtis before going off to hunt amphibians.
-The scent was said to attract them and its sticky texture made it easier to catch these slippery-skinned creatures.
+Finally, a legend says members of a Philippine tribe, the Tasaday, rubbed their hands with the sap of tricyrtis before going hunting amphibians.
+The smell was said to attract them and its sticky texture made it easier to grasp these slippery-skinned animals.

-No one has yet confirmed whether, after a kiss, the toad lily ever turned into Prince Charming, but one thing is certain: tricyrtis will bring princely charm to your shady borders!
+No one has yet said whether, after a kiss, the toad-lily ever turned into a prince charming, but one thing is certain: tricyrtis will bring princely charm to your shady borders!

 USEFUL RESOURCES